 Crested geckos have a wide variety of distinct colors and patterns known as “morphs.”

-A morph, a shortened word for “polymorph,” means there are many distinct visual representations of one animal species.
+A morph, a shortened word for “polymorph,” means many distinct visual representations of one animal species.

 In polymorphism, there are two or more possible distinct color or pattern traits on a single gene.

-Since cresteds are polymorphic, it is difficult to predict the morph outcome in the same way as other reptiles.
+Since cresteds are polymorphic, it is difficult to predict the morph outcome like other reptiles.

 Selective breeding is required to achieve the desired traits.

-Unlike other gecko species, it is very unlikely to see a purple, green, or blue color morph in crested geckos because they lack the pigments to produce these colors.
+Unlike other gecko species, it is doubtful to see a purple, green, or blue color morph in crested geckos because they lack the pigments to produce these colors.

-The closest morph in this color range is known as lavender, but it is a very subtle hue and appears as more of a gray color.
+The closest morph in this color range is lavender, but it is a very subtle hue and appears as more of a gray color.

 Crested geckos are also able to change color depending on their mood or the environment.